Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/hardware_overview.md

-# ZIH Systems
+# HPC Resources

-ZIH systems comprises the *High Performance Computing and Storage Complex* and its extension *High Performance Computing – Data Analytics*.
+HPC resources in ZIH systems comprises the *High Performance Computing and Storage Complex* and its extension *High Performance Computing – Data Analytics*.
 In total it offers scientists about 60,000 CPU cores and a peak performance of more than 1.5 quadrillion floating point operations per second.
 The architecture specifically tailored to data-intensive computing, Big Data